 The Datamaton Content Manager app Blob lets you search, organize, backup and use all your digital content from one place.
 This is a high-level overview of how it works.
 You don’t really need to know all this to use it, but its nice to know a little more about an app you might use every day.

-- Text Messages: sender and receiver info, partial message text, date, attachment info and the channel or group it belongs to.
+- Text Messages: sender, receiver, message text, date, attachment info and the channel or group it belongs to.

-- Appointments: start & end times, recurrence info, subject, description, calendar location, category, attachment info etc.
+- Appointments: start & end times, recurrence, subject, description, category, attachment info etc.

 - Contacts: name, email address, phone numbers and attributes.
-Blob automatically picks up contact names and email addresses from email messages.
+Blob automatically harvests contact names and email addresses from email messages it indexes.

 - All files: file and folder name, file extension, size, creation & last modification dates and file attributes.